 A small reclaimed area bordering the Lelu Marina and Lelu Harbor, it was originally seen as an area where habitat could be established for juvenile fish.
 With a number of small picnic huts, complete with barbeque pits, the Marine Park has become an extremely popular venue for family parties and picnics.
 The small use fee goes toward facility maintenance.

-Yela Forest has not yet been declared a protected area.
+The critical portion of Yela Forest is protected by an environmental trust, the first in Micronesia.
 The Yela Forest area includes the only intact stand of Ka trees (Terminalia carolinensis) in the world.
 The landowners are developing a management plan for the area and have recently opened the site visitors.
 As you can see from Kristin Richard's photos, the adventure includes massive quantities of mud, but the spectacular forest makes the journey worth the cleanup!

 The Terminalia are the trees traditionally used for ceremonial outrigger racing canoes.
 They thrive in the freshwater swamp at the foot of the mountain that borders on the mangrove swamp protecting the coast.
 The water exchange between the forests is essential to the health of both.
 There is the possibility of a road going through this area, which threatens both the mangrove and terminalia.